doniastan/tracking.exposed/content/about.md

 <div class="card-group">
   {{< sponsor
       title="NLnet"
-      text="With a small grant they contributed in help us integrating the semantic analysis, this is a fundamental step to start to add metadata on top of the evidences" link="https://nlnet.nl/project/trackingexposed/"
+      text="With a small grant they contributed to helping us integrating the semantic analysis, a fundamental step to start adding metadata on top of the evidences" link="https://nlnet.nl/project/trackingexposed/"
       linked="Their official project page"
       picture="/images/sponsors/nlnet.svg" >}}